tebri11/en-for-designers/08-clarity-first/index.md

 ### What actions did you take to this project?
 - I was at the GASK center a few years ago, thanks to which I know the center better.
 So I know this center is a great place for kids.
-- For a few months, I conducted a thorough competition analysis - what are the advantages and disadvantages.
+- For a few months, I conducted a thorough competition analysis and surveys - what are the advantages and disadvantages.
 I found a lot of interesting places and centers - both foreign and in the Czech Republic.

 ### How successful where you in solving the problem?
 - I think that thanks to this project, I will help the center get into the subconscious of customers.
 I will show what makes the center special.